jcarouth/carouth.com/source/_posts/netlify-function-mailchimp.md

 In the Mailchimp Marketing API docs I found and endpoint to "[Add or update list member](https://mailchimp.com/developer/marketing/api/list-members/add-or-update-list-member/)" which is exactly what I want to use.
 The two URL parameters required are a `list_id` and a `subscriber_hash` which is the MD5 hash of the lowercase version of the list member's email address.
 That's what we need `crypto` or a similar package to do.

-Installing these via NPM is easy enough, and that's all we need to do.
+Installing these via NPM is easy enough, and that's all we need to do to be able to use these in our function.

 ```bash
 npm install @mailchimp/mailchimp_marketing crypto